miakepia/portfolio/pages/taxonomy.md

   <h3>We mapped the domain</h3>

-  Mapping the domain meant bringing together everything that made up the website and exposing their relationships.
+  Mapping the domain meant bringing together all the parts of the website and exposing their relationships.
 For example, a ‘Minister’ can give a ‘Speech’ on behalf of a ‘Department’.

   Once we had an overview of the domain, we needed a way to organise and prioritise things in a way that would be easy for users to understand.